Nowosad/geopat2/README.md

 List of the papers related to the GeoPAT software.
 The preprints can be found at http://sil.uc.edu/cms/index.php?id=journal-papers.

+- Nowosad, J. and Stepinski, T. F., 2018.
+Towards machine ecoregionalization of Earth's landmass using pattern segmentation method.
+International Journal of Applied Earth Observation and Geoinformation, 69, pp.110-118.
 - Nowosad J., Stepinski  T. F., 2018.
 Global inventory of landscape patterns and latent variables of landscape spatial configuration, Ecological Indicators 89, pp. 159-167.
 - Niesterowicz, J. and Stepinski, T.F., 2017.
 Pattern-based, multi-scale segmentation and regionalization of EOSD land cover.
 International Journal of Applied Earth Observation and Geoinformation, 62, pp.192-200.
 - Niesterowicz, J., Stepinski, T.F. and Jasiewicz, J., 2016.
 Unsupervised regionalization of the United States into landscape pattern types.
 International Journal of Geographical Information Science, 30(7), pp.1450-1468.